Camera Lenses

 Every photographer should choose a focal length according to their needs.

-The appropriate focal length is determined by the filming genre, location, and artistic vision of the photographer.
+The filming genre, location, and artistic vision of the photographer determine the appropriate focal length.

 1. Wide-Angle Lenses